Chunapur

-Chunapur is a very old village situated 3 km west of Purnia town in the state of Bihar, India.
-This village is situated on the bank of 'Kari Koshi' a tributary of River Koshi.
+Chunapur is a village situated 3 km west of Purnia town in the Indian state of Bihar.
+It is situated on the bank of Kari Kosi, a tributary of Koshi river.

-The village came into limelight when the government of India constructed a huge aerodrome for strategic purposes known as Chunapur Aerodrome.
+History

-The village is famous due to the Roy family which has produced renowned personalities.
-The Roy family had huge landholdings in an around Purnea district of Bihar which they used for settlement of landless laborers and general welfare of people.
-Late Shri Vanshmani Roy and Late Shri Vankhandi Roy were two scions of the family whose descendants are now spread across country and outside country.
-One of the most famoust personality was Late Shri Deo Nath Roy who was veteran freedom fighter and former MLA of Purnea.
-He had surrendered his hundred of acres of agricultural landholdings in favor of share croppers in Ararria district of Bihar.
+The government of India constructed an aerodrome there known as Chunapur Aerodrome.

-It also has an airbase for Indian Air Force.
+The local Roy family produced notable personalities.
+The Roy family was a large landholder that they used for settlement of landless laborers.
+Descendants of late Shri Vanshmani Roy and Shri Vankhandi Roy spread across the country and outside country.
+Late Shri Deo Nath Roy was a veteran freedom fighter and former MLA of Purnea.
+He surrendered his one hundred acres of agricultural land in favor of share croppers in Araria district.